+1-888-SITEOWL

 Leveraging Technology

-This is one reason that customers often get left out of the loop when it comes to reviewing floor plan mockups and designs.
-Customers aren’t privy to the integrator’s internal process.
-They can provide feedback when a system designer or a sales rep shows up for a site walk, but many other phases in the design process are hidden from view.
+• They can provide feedback when a system designer or a sales rep shows up for a site walk.
+Still, many other phases in the design process are hidden from view, especially security-related aspects.

 Reduce ICOs and Boost Team Collaboration With SiteOwl